Murder of Marta Calvo: Connections to other crimes

 On 13 June 2022, the trial of Jorge Ignacio Palma, 40, an alleged serial sexual offender, began after his modus operandi was revealed.
 He was accused of the murder of three women and the sexual assault of eight others, all prostitutes, over a period of fifteen months, between 25 July 2018, and 7 November 2019.
 He would hire the services of the victim, and during sexual intercourse, he introduced high-purity cocaine vaginally and anally without their consent, causing a rapid overdose with seizures.
 This led to the death in the case of 32-year-old Brazilian Arliene Ramos on 24 March, who died in hospital after a week in a coma.
-26-year-old Colombian Marcela Vargas, who had two young children in her native country, died on 14 June 2019.
-This was just months before the disappearance of Spanish woman Marta Calvo on 25 November.
+26-year-old Colombian Marcela Vargas, who had two young children in her native country, died on 14 June 2019, just months before the disappearance of Spanish woman Marta Calvo on 25 November.

 The forensic report exposed his status as a serial killer, who acted knowing the danger of his actions, seeking sadistic pleasure in watching the victim's agony.

+Sentences

+Palma was initially sentenced by the Provincial Court of Valencia to a total of 159 years and 11 months in prison for the murders of Calvo, Ramos, and Vargas, as well as for multiple attempted murders.

+In September 2024, the Spanish Supreme Court (Tribunal Supremo) partially overturned this sentence, ruling that the murder of Calvo met the criteria for reviewable permanent imprisonment under Article 140.2 of the Spanish Criminal Code, applicable in cases of multiple murders.
+The Court imposed this maximum penalty for Calvo’s murder, confirmed additional sentences totaling 137 years for the murders of Ramos and Vargas and the attempted murders of six other women, and ordered Palma to pay €140,000 in compensation to Calvo’s parents.